kevinfukl/web_app/README.md

 # Command
 There are two folders: frontend and backend.
-Make sure you have installed node and npm.
+Make sure you have installed 'node.js' and 'npm'.

 1. In frontend folder:
 $ cd frontend